rschellius/vulgar/README.md

 Demo
 --------------------
-You can see a deployed version running at [Heroku](https://angular2mean.herokuapp.com/).
+A deployed version of the nodejs server is on [Heroku](http://angular2mean.herokuapp.com/api/recipe).

 Prerequisites
 -------------